OrgFlow/docs/src/commands/env-setup.md

 ---
 uid: command_env_setup
 title: env:setup
+stackBased: true
 ---

-#env:setup

 ## Description

 Adds a new @concept_environment to the selected @concept_stack.

 By default, the Git branch and the Salesforce sandbox will be created by this command, however this can be avoided with the `--useExistingBranch` and `--useExistingSandbox` options.

 ## Process

 An environment consists of several items:

 - a Salesforce sandbox
 - a branch on the remote Git repository
 - an environment record in the @concept_statestore